Mathematical programs with complementarity constraints and application to hyperparameter tuning

 The constraint functions $h$, $G$ and $H$ are in the variable $(\ablue{}, \mlower{}, \mupper{}, \uu{}, C, \gamma)$, which has a dimension of $3(K-1)n+K+2$, where $n$ is the number of training examples and $K$ is the number of folds in the cross-validation.
 Observe that all the vectors in $\eqref{eq:set_of_LI_vectors}$ are constant with respect to $\zeta$, so their derivatives are zero with respect to $\zeta$.
-There are a total of $3(K-1)+K+|I^{GH}|$ vectors in this set (\ref{eq:set_of_LI_vectors}).
-Therefore, if $|I^{GH}|>2$, then there are more vectors than non-zero dimensions, and so they cannot be linearly independent.\myqed \end{proof}
+There are a total of $3(K-1)n+K+|I^{GH}|$ vectors in this set (\ref{eq:set_of_LI_vectors}).
+Therefore, if $|I^{GH}|>2$, then there are more vectors than non-zero dimensions, and so they cannot be linearly independent. \end{proof}

-By Theorem~\ref{theorem:cq_implications}, we can conclude that \MPCCLICQ{} also fails at all these points.
-This program is a good practical example to show that the implication \MPCCMFCQT{} $\implies$ \MPCCMFCQR{} is strict.
-We have now shown that \MODEL{} satisfies the relevant constraint qualifications to employ the solution methods from Section~\ref{section:SolutionMethods}.
+By Remark~\ref{remark:MPCCMFCQT_boils_down_to_MPCCLICQ}, conclude that \MPCCLICQ{} is equivalent to \MPCCMFCQT{} for program~\MODEL{} and so also fails.
 Many of these propositions are conditional on the regularisation hyperparameter $C$ being strictly positive.
 This is a very sensible restriction as any dataset where $C=0$ or $\gamma=0$ is optimal implies that the best classifier ignores the data entirely.